OctopusDeploy/blog/blog/2023-02/devops-uses-capability-not-maturity/index.md

 You can create a maturity model by designing the levels first and expanding each one with characteristics, or you can collect together all the characteristics before arranging them into levels.

 You'll find maturity models are commonly used as part of standards and their certification process.
-Most process certifications will require you to demonstrate that:
+Most process certifications require you to demonstrate that:

 1. You have documented your process
 2. People follow the documented process